Ken501/lambda-alarm/README.md

 ![Emails are raining](/.attachments/emails.gif)

 # Lambda alarm Introduction
 AWS Lambda alarm that sends SNS custom email notifications every monday to alert IT users oncall shift change.
-The lambda is triggered by a cron job using aws alarms.
+The lambda is triggered by a cron job using aws eventbridge.
 Lambda executes custom python code that interacts with aws dynamodb to retrieve state and user data.

 # Directory Tree Structure:
 ```